Croatia By Motorcycle in Seven Days

 Afterward, I walked through the WWII tunnel for the second time and toured the Upper Town, which can be accessed via a historic funicular or a quick stair climb.
 The Upper Town is filled with gorgeous, classic European Renaissance architecture.
 As is common here following the two earthquakes that hit the city in 2020, many of these historic structures now house government and EU offices.

 In between the morning and afternoon tours, while still exploring the Upper Town, I happened across a museum dedicated to the legendary Croatian cartoon artist, Otto Reisinger.
-He drew extensively in the 1960s and 70s, using a style reminiscent of The New Yorker or Playboy to create sharp satire and playful commentary on everything from daily life to politics, and he even did some work for The New York Times.
-A local trust set up this small, house-sized, two-floor museum to showcase his legacy, and I thoroughly enjoyed it.
-His pieces are funny, incredibly detailed, and provide an excellent window into the local mentality.
-As we journey further through Croatia, that unique mentality often shines through in the people—a personality that is slightly sarcastic, or as my buddy Steve called it, "edgy."
+He drew extensively in the 1960s and 70s, using a style reminiscent of The New Yorker or Playboy, and highlights the unique mentality that is easily noticed in the Croatian people—slightly sarcastic, or as Steve called it, "edgy."

 Our afternoon tour was with a local gentleman who gave us further perspective on the unique Croatian mentality—specifically, how deeply in tune they are with their leisure time and how much less they are motivated by strictly capitalist goals.